15 May 2022

-The Royal Western Yacht Club of England will run its major transatlantic races, the Original Single-handed Transatlantic Race (OSTAR) and the Two-handed Transatlantic Race (TWOSTAR), again in 2021.
+The Royal Western Yacht Club of England hosts the major transatlantic races; the Original Single-handed Transatlantic Race (OSTAR) and the Two-handed Transatlantic Race (TWOSTAR)

 The Creation of the OSTAR